John Horgan: 41st Parliament

 With Clark resigning her seat in August and Liberal MLA Darryl Plecas agreeing to take the Speaker's post in September (for which he was subsequently expelled from his party), along with the BC Green votes in confidence motions, Horgan was able to continue in office by one seat without requiring the Speaker to cast a tie-breaking vote.
 The 41st Parliament would convene for five sessions of variable lengths between June 22, 2017, and September 21, 2020, before Horgan called a snap election.

 On December 7, 2017, Horgan announced that, following a review and despite his earlier opposition, the NDP government had decided to continue with construction of the Site C hydroelectric power plant.
 Horgan cited the review conducted by the BC Utilities Commission, which found that the cost to taxpayers of continuing with the project would be less than that of cancelling the project.
 Horgan emphasized that the NDP would not have chosen to start the project.

+In 2019, BC became the first Canadian province to start bringing its legislation in alliance with the United Nations' Declaration on the Rights of Indigenous Peoples (UNDRIP) by implementing the Declaration on the Rights of Indigenous Peoples Act.
+After passing the legislation, the government began working with the Assembly of First Nations, First Nations Summit and Union of British Columbia Indian Chiefs, headed by First Nations Chiefs of BC, to employ UNDRIP principles.
+The legislation was originally put forth by Minister of Indigenous Relations and Reconciliation Scott Fraser.
+The Legislative Assembly of British Columbia noted that the purposes the act were as follows: (a) to affirm the application of the Declaration to the laws of British Columbia; (b) to contribute to the implementation of the Declaration; (c) to support the affirmation of, and develop relationships with, Indigenous governing bodies.
+As of November 2019, the BC government had committed to putting almost per year aside for First Nations communities, for them to invest in their own self-governance and cultural revitalization; the province has also dedicated $50 million to invest in First Nations language revitalization.
+Additionally, the government implemented Grand Chief Edward John's recommendations to decrease the number of Indigenous children taken from homes and put in care.

 By January 1, 2020, Horgan fulfilled a campaign promise to eliminate monthly medical service plan fees for individuals.
 The fee revenue was replaced with a payroll tax, paid solely by employers, not exceeding 1.95 percent of an employer's total remuneration (with an exemption for employers whose total remuneration did not exceed $500,000, hence exempting many small businesses from the tax).